Kim Il Sung: Death

 Shortly before noon on 7 July 1994, Kim Il Sung collapsed from a heart attack at his residence in Hyangsan, North Pyongan.
 After the heart attack, Kim Jong Il ordered the team of doctors who were constantly at his father's side to leave and arranged for the country's best doctors to be flown in from Pyongyang.
 After several hours, the doctors from Pyongyang arrived, but despite their efforts to save him, Kim Il Sung died at 02:00 am PST on 8 July 1994, aged 82.
 His death was declared 34 hours later.

 Kim Il Sung's death resulted in nationwide mourning and a ten-day mourning period was declared by Kim Jong Il.
 His funeral was scheduled to be held on 17 July 1994 in Pyongyang but was delayed until 19 July.
 It was attended by hundreds of thousands of people who were flown into the city from all over North Korea.
 Kim Il Sung's body was placed in a public mausoleum at the Kumsusan Palace of the Sun, where his preserved and embalmed body lies under a glass coffin for viewing purposes.
 His head rests on a traditional Korean pillow and he is covered by the flag of the Workers' Party of Korea.
 Newsreel video of the funeral at Pyongyang was broadcast on several networks and can now be found on various websites.
-The position of President of North Korea was not inherited by Kim Jong Il, and in a 1998 amendment, the preamble of the country's constitution referred to Kim Il Sung as the "Eternal President".
+The position of President of North Korea was not inherited by Kim Jong Il.
+In a 1998 amendment, the presidency was written out of the constitution, and the document's preamble named Kim Il Sung as the country's "Eternal President" to honor his memory.

-Contributions to political theory
+Ideology

 Kim Il Sung's most notable contribution to political theory is his conceptualization of the Juche idea, originally described as a variant of Marxism–Leninism.

 In his writings, Kim engaged with Karl Marx's metaphor that religion is the opium of the people.
 He did so both in the context of responding to his comrades who objected to working with religious groups (Chonbulygo and Chondoism, respectively).
 In the first instance, Kim replies that a person is "mistaken" if he or she believes Marx's proposition regarding "opium of the people" can be applied in all instances, explaining that if a religion "prays for dealing out divine punishment to Japan and blessing the Korean nation" then it is a "patriotic religion" and its believers are patriots.
 In the second, Kim states that Marx's metaphor "must not be construed radically and unilaterally" because Marx was warning against "the temptation of a religious mirage and not opposing believers in general."
 Because the communist movement in Korea was fighting a struggle for "national salvation" against Japan, Kim writes that anyone with a similar agenda can join the struggle and that "even a religionist ... must be enrolled in our ranks without hesitation."